Demonstrators in and around Paris built barricades, blocked schools and roads and pelted police with garbage / © AFP

 The hard-left France Unbowed (LFI) party has already announced a no-confidence motion against Lecornu in parliament, for now with no backing from other parties.

-Most high-speed trains ran on schedule, and disruption to the Paris metro was minimal, operators reported.
+Despite a call by a loose left-wing coalition of organisers to "block everything", most high-speed trains ran on schedule, and disruption to the Paris metro was minimal, operators reported.

 But many schools were blocked, and protesters occupied roads and railway stations across the country.

 Macron's decision to name a close ally as prime minister was a "slap in the face", said Florent, a protester in Lyon who gave only his first name.
-"We need change," he said.

-- Debt-cutting drive -
+- 'Facebook revolutionaries' -

 Bayrou had insisted 44 billion euros ($52 billion) of spending cuts were needed to tackle France's debt and stabilise the public finances.